buttfa/drlog/README.md

 |{PRETTY_FUNCTION}|Function name with parameters|Need to enable file information.|

-3. Enable file information
+3. Enable file information<br>
-The following is a tutorial of using drlog with file information enabled.
+The following is a tutorial of using drlog with file information enabled.<br>
 Just pass a DR_INFO macro as an additional parameter on top of the original one.
 ```cpp
 #include "drlog.h"